CHIMERA-Bench: A Benchmark Dataset for Epitope-Specific Antibody Design: Appendix

-\paragraph{Group 5: Designability.} The sequence liability count is defined as the number of occurrences of known developability liability motifs (NG, DG, DS, DD, NS, NT, M) in the designed CDR sequence.
+\textbf{Sequence liability count (n\_liab.)} is the number of known developability liability motifs (NG, DG, DS, DD, NS, NT, M) present in the designed CDR sequence.
+It is a non-negative integer, and lower is better.

-We further define two evaluation tracks. \textbf{Track 1} (CDR-H3 co-design) is mandatory for all methods, since CDR-H3 is the most variable loop and the primary determinant of antigen specificity. \textbf{Track 2} (all-CDR co-design) evaluates methods that support multi-loop generation, designing all six CDRs (H1--H3, L1--L3) simultaneously.
-Few baseline methods natively support epitope conditioning and map directly to the canonical definition.
-Our epitope-specificity metrics then reveal whether their designs contact the intended binding site.